What is it?This document describes the ins and outs of hoe to build a 6502-like processor.

 First, the Reset signal must be able to reset the counter as well.
 So before the signal reaches the 393, it has to be OR-ed (IC06b) with the inverted (IC07e) Reset signal.
 The effect is that an active Reset keeps the 393 in reset mode, it will output 0000 as long as the reset signal is active.

 Second, once the counter has been resetted by I05, the clear signal must be disabled again before the falling edge of PHI2 otherwise the 393 won't be able to count at all.
 We just happen to have such a signal in our system that can do the trick: the pulse for the FlashRAM latches.
 The AND gate IC13b reduces the actual clear signal to the size of the pulse for the FlashRAMs.
+Because the pulse is generated every half of PHI0, AND gate IC13B makes sure it only happens at the upper half.

 Setting I05 can be done any time.
-If done on count xxxx0 it won't do anything because it is mixed with PHI0 first, see later.
+If done on count xxxx0 it won't do anything because it is mixed with PHI0 first.
 If done on count xxxx1, the counter turns into count 00001.
 But, as the FlashRAMs already have been latched, nothing will happen any more.
 And that is the reason the last cycle of the previous instruction has to prepare the decoder to read the opcode of the next instruction.

 Latching the OpcodeIC09, a 573 8 bits latch, is the so called Instruction Register: it latches the opcode.
 The opcode is only present at the first step.
 The Instruction Register makes sure that the opcode is available for the other steps as well.